All software development teams use release notes. Whether they know it or not, is a different question altogether.

 Software development is becoming more & more fast paced.
 Adoption of scrum & kanban processes is the top priority for teams.
 Domination of SaaS model tends to give more power into the hands of devs.
 DevOps tends to push the envelope by increasing release frequency.

 Bottom line is – there are more releases than ever & more frequent.
-Here’s a quick list of why publishing release notes makes sense.
+Here’s a quick list of why publishing release documents makes sense.
 First couple of points may seem obvious.
 But after that the list becomes intriguing –

 - Keeping all the stakeholders informed about changes in the product.
 Stakeholders include